Code-Ninjas-Home-Office/game-building-session-yb-ob/ob.md

 ## Introduction @showdialog
 **Orange Belt Game Building Session**

-In this tutorial, you will explore an activity similar to what you might find at the beginning of Code Ninjas' Orange Belt curriculum, which focuses on using coding skills learned in White and Yellow belt to code with JavaScript in MakeCode Arcade.
+In this tutorial, you will explore an activity similar to what you might find at the beginning of Code Ninjas' Orange Belt curriculum, which focuses on using coding skills learned in the White and Yellow belts to code with JavaScript in MakeCode Arcade.

 Click **Ok** to get started!